subdarkdex/subdex-xc-network-hackusama/README.md

 ### 1. Set up validators
-`docker-compose up` will set up alice, bob, charlie and dave
+`docker-compose -f docker-compose-validatorsOnly.yml up` will set up alice, bob, charlie and dave

 ### 2. build parachains
 _This will take a WHILEEEEEEE_